NecdetG/GiftCardAutoHit/README.txt

-this was made by sigma#4268 aka xyz#7000 i just changed my tag
+made by sigma#4268 aka xyz#7000
+i just changed my tag
+also this isnt dualhooked. it's open sourced and you can look through the sources of all website in the files.

 anyways just edit index.js and then change your webhook